kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Walsham, Alexandra. _Providence in Early Modern England_.
 Oxford: Oxford University Press, 1999.

--- ‘Coming of Age in Faith: The Rite of Confirmation after the English Reformation. _Studies in Church History_ 59 (2023): 164–97.
+-- ‘Coming of Age in Faith: The Rite of Confirmation after the English Reformation'. _Studies in Church History_ 59 (2023): 164–97.

 Walters, H. B. _Church Bells of England_.
 London: Henry Frowde, 1912.